Tuhinanalytics/SQL-Project-Codebasics-Resume-Project-Challenge-4/README.md

 ## Task:
 1️⃣There are 10 ad hoc requests for which the business needs insights.

-2️⃣Our Task is to run a SQL queries to answer these requests.
+2️⃣Our Task is to run SQL queries to answer these requests.

 3️⃣The target audience of this dashboard is top-level management, hence we need to create a presentation to show the insights.